 4. Specific energy theory of shape change (fourth strength theory, namely von mises strength)

-This theory holds that no matter what stress state the material is in, the reason for the material to yield is that the specific energy (DU) of the shape change has reached a certain limit value, regardless of the stress state.
+This theory is referred to as the fourth strength theory and posits that the reason for yielding in a material is the specific energy (DU) of the shape change reaching a certain limit value, regardless of the stress state.

-According to the thin tube test data of several materials (steel, copper, aluminum), it is shown that the shape change specific energy theory is more in line with the experimental results than the third strength theory.
+Experimental data from thin tube tests on several materials (steel, copper, aluminum) has shown that the shape change specific energy theory is more in line with experimental results compared to the third strength theory.

 σr4= 1/2(σ1−σ2)2+(σ2−σ3)2+(σ3−σ1)2≤ [σ]